ellerre/MyTalk/README.md

 ### How to use MyTalk

 This program was tested using SWI-Prolog (http://www.swi-prolog.org/), both versions 5.2.13 and 7.6.4.
-If you find any bug or want furhter information about this program, feel free to send me an e-mail.
+If you find any bug or want further information about this program, feel free to send me an e-mail.

 The entry-point of the program is the file <i>myTalk.pl</i>: open it with SWI-Prolog or consult it from the current environment.
 Type the predicate <i>main_loop.</i>: the user interface is the same of the orginal Talk program.